Skip to content

 Both pairs use silicone tips with no ear hook or stability band.
 Apple ships four sizes; Sony ships five sizes including an extra-small that helps with narrower ear canals.

-Sony’s bud body is slightly larger by volume, which we found pushes against the antitragus on a five-hour flight in a way the smaller AirPods body does not.
+Sony’s bud body is slightly larger by volume, which can press more noticeably against the antitragus than the smaller AirPods body.
 For lying on a pillow or side-sleeping with one bud in, AirPods Pro 3 is the more comfortable pick.

 For runners specifically, neither pair is the right answer because the silicone tip alone does not hold a sprint or burpee rep. Our best wireless earbuds for running roundup covers the picks that ship stability bands or fixed ear fins for workouts that involve real impact.